Q & A WITH HAYLEY PHAN

 So, Hayley, tell us a little about yourself…

 Hi!
-I’m Hayley, I come from Vietnam, a Southeast Asian country.
-I’ve just finished my master’s degree in Media and Communication at Bournemouth University and it’s my pleasure to be the newest face at Reid!
+I’m Hayley.
+I come from Vietnam, a Southeast Asian country.
+I’ve just finished my master’s degree in Media and Communication at Bournemouth University.
+It’s my pleasure to be the newest face at Reid!

 How did you get involved with Reid?

 I was in the hunt for a work placement at that time.
 A Reid job advert appeared as they were looking for an International Marketing Assistant.
 Reading the job description which included quite a lot of writing, social media managing and campaigns planning, I had a good feeling that this job was what I was looking for.
 After a couple of interviews, I was offered the role exactly on my birthday!
 Delightfully, I got involved with Reid in that unforgettable, special way.

 What’s been your experience with Reid since you started?

 My first impression after my first week at work: Everybody has been genuinely amicable that made me feel absolutely welcomed!
 The working environment is professional when the team is focused on their job.
 Then during the breaks, we share stuff we are interested in such as some daily news or family stories.

 Work wise, I’ve got new tasks to do and new skills to learn every day, which keeps me feel pumped at work.
 I love working, especially when the job helps open your eyes on new horizons.
 Even though I’ve got past experience of administering Social pages, the duties that I am assigned at Reid are not similar to that.
 Absolutely, the new perspective of work gets me excited every working day.

 What’s an average day in the life of Hayley Phan?